telia-oss/rootle/README.md

 json, _ := json.Marshal(data)

-// can be chained in the New function. logger.WithEvent(string(json))
+// Can be chained in the New function. logger.WithEvent(string(json))

 logger.Error("Hello World", &rootle.Downstream{